CE44 - Biochimie du Vivant 2020

 Project coordination

-Stephane CANAAN (Laboratoire d'ingénierie des systèmes macromoléculaires)
+Stephane Canaan (Laboratoire d'ingénierie des systèmes macromoléculaires)

 The author of this summary is the project coordinator, who is responsible for the content of this summary.
 The ANR declines any responsibility as for its contents.